MySQL 5.0 and higher supports stored procedures with the SQL 2003 stored procedure syntax.

 Stored procedures can be particularly useful in situations such as the following:

 Stored procedures can act as an API or abstraction layer, allowing multiple client applications to perform the same database operations.
 The applications can be written in different languages and run on different platforms.
 The applications do not need to hardcode table and column names, complicated queries, and so on.
 When you extend and optimize the queries in a stored procedure, all the applications that call the procedure automatically receive the benefits.

 When security is paramount, stored procedures keep applications from directly manipulating tables, or even knowing details such as table and column names.
 Banks, for example, use stored procedures for all common operations.
 This provides a consistent and secure environment, and procedures can ensure that each operation is properly logged.
 In such a setup, applications and users would not get any access to the database tables directly, but can only execute specific stored procedures.

-Connector/Net supports the calling of stored procedures through
+Connector/NET supports the calling of stored procedures through the

 When you call a stored procedure, the command object makes an